Anthony-Nolan/Atlas/README_Support.md

 Check Application Insights for continuation progress or exceptions.

+If request replay fails and Application Insights shows the exception: "Exception while executing function: RunDataRefresh [...]
+There is no record of an initiated job.
+Please submit a new data refresh request.", then find the record for your data refresh attempt with the shared db table, `[MatchingAlgorithmPersistent].[DataRefreshHistory]` and set value of `[RefreshLastContinuedUtc]` to `NULL`.
+This will allow the job to continue from where it left off.

 #### (b) Manual cleanup

 If you prefer not to continue a refresh, any live request messages must be purged from the `matching-algorithm` subscription, and teardown performed.